-- If there is any chance you may be pregnant. - If you have breast cancer. - If you have bleeding between your periods that has not been diagnosed. - If you are taking certain drugs for epilepsy (seizures) or for TB.
+- If there is any chance you may be pregnant. - If you have breast cancer. - If you have bleeding between your periods that has not been diagnosed. - If you are taking certain drugs for epilepsy (seizures) or for TB, or medicine for pulmonary hypertension or certain herbal products.
 (See "Using POPs with Other Medicines" below.) - If you are hypersensitive, or allergic, to any component of this product. - If you have liver tumors, either benign or cancerous. - If you have acute liver disease.

-RISKS OF TAKING POPs
+RISKS OF TAKING POPS